bpeacock44/AmQUB-Pipeline/02_mbio_tutorial.md

   - Range: **1–5**.

 **Example:**
-  - True barcode: `CTCGACTACTGA`
+  - Say this is your barcode: `CTCGACTACTGA`
-  - Read barcode: `TTCGACTACTGA`
+  - And there is a read with this barcode: `TTCGACTACTGA`
-  - With `-m 0` → excluded
+  - With `-m 0` → the read would be EXCLUDED (no mismatches allowed)
-  - With `-m 1` → included
+  - With `-m 1` → the read would be INCLUDED (1 mismatch allowed)

-⚠️ *Best practice:* Avoid using this option unless necessary, and keep the number of allowed mismatches low.
+⚠️ *Best practice:* Avoid using this option unless necessary, and then keep the number of allowed mismatches low.

 ### 📤 What to Do Next